top of page

 ABOUT

 Whitney Houser is a film and television editor and filmmaker focused on character-driven stories.
-Houser views editing as the art of shaping story through emotion, rhythm, and collaboration, crafting work that feels both intentional and cinematic.
+Houser views editing as the art of shaping story through emotion, rhythm, and collaboration.

-Houser edited the feature film Aliens Abducted My Parents and Now I Kinda Feel Left Out, an Official Selection of the 2023 Sundance Film Festival, with their editorial approach featured in Filmmaker Magazine.
+Houser edited the feature film Aliens Abducted My Parents and Now I Kinda Feel Left Out, an Official Selection of the 2023 Sundance Film Festival, with their editorial approach featured in Filmmaker Magazine and the Art of the Frame podcast.

 Houser is a proud member of the LGBTQ+ community and uses all pronouns.